 Weight: 0.25kg

 The most popular (and least expensive) detector is triggered either by vibration or magnet.
-It measures just 35mm x 54mm x 15mm.
+The tag just measures 79mm x 39mm x 9mm.
 It is battery driven (lifetime upto five years).
 It is easy to install.
 It can be placed behind the frame of a painting, in or under a vase, in a display case or somewhere it would be hidden from sight.
 If the exhibit is touched or moved, the detector will send a wireless signal to the Receiver.
 The sensitivity is individually adjustable for each sensor so you may desire that 2 signals will result in an alarm response for example.
 The system is extremely flexible, the sensors can be renamed or switched on and off individually.

-The ShockSensor is adjustable sensitivity and can also be triggered by a magnet
+ShockSensor has adjustable sensitivity, option available that can be triggered by a magnet.

 ATS AntiTouch sensors can integrate with GalleryMaster or stand alone